liferay/alloy-editor/content/docs/develop/create_ui.md

 ## Build your UI

-<span class="code-header">In order to build AlloyEditor using your brand new UI (jquery), run</span>
+Build AlloyEditor with your brand new UI (jquery in the example) by running the command below:

 ```text/x-sh
 gulp --ui jquery
 ```

-That is everything.
-How will you structure the directories, which modules will you use, will you load Buttons and Toolbars on demand, what gulp tasks will you add - these questions are entirely up to you.
+There you have it.
+How will you structure the directories?
+Which modules will you use?
+Will you load Buttons and Toolbars on demand?
+What gulp tasks will you add?
+These questions are entirely up to you.
 The good news is that you won't start from scratch entirely.
-You still will be able to use the core of AlloyEditor, as well as the API from CKEditor.
+You will still be able to use the core of AlloyEditor, as well as the API from CKEditor.

 Once you are ready with the UI, please send us a pull request and we will merge it!